 Shalom, everyone!
 The ancient pre-exilic Israelites used two calendar systems to keep time: A civil solar calendar for day-to-day civil business and an ecclesiastical lunar calendar to track the monthly and annual mo’edim and the reigns of kings.
 In Exodus 12:1-2, YAH commanded the Israelites to create the ecclesiastical lunar calendar for the mo’edim, even before their Exodus from Egypt.
 This calendar was to be separate from but complement the civil solar calendar they had lived under since the time of Abraham.
 YAH also commanded that this ecclesiastical lunar calendar begin in the Spring, and opposed their civil solar calendar which always began in the Fall.
 The ecclesiastical lunar calendar was used by the priest to determine the dates for the mo’edim when all Yisrael were to stop their creative work (melachah), gather and have a holy convocation before YAH.
 The only mo’ed that is not subject to the ecclesiastical lunar calendar is the weekly Shabbat, which was tracked with the civil solar calendar.

-The Moon is the celestial object the orbits the Earth, and is the Earth‘s only permanent natural satellite.
+The Moon is the celestial object that orbits the Earth and is the Earth‘s only permanent natural satellite.
 The Moon is the second-brightest visible celestial object after the Sun in the Earth‘s sky.
-YAH created the Moon as the lesser light to rule the night, however, the Moon does not shine light of its own; it merely reflects the light of the Sun in a diminished form so that the Earth can experience nighttime.
+YAH created the Moon as the lesser light to rule the night, however, the Moon does not shine its own light; it merely reflects the light of the Sun in a diminished form so that the Earth can experience nighttime.
 The Moon is in synchronous rotation with the Earth, that is, it will always show the same side to the Earth.
 This side is called the near side of the Moon.
 The far side of the Moon, the side that is never seen from the Earth, is also called the dark side of the Moon.